TrueOpenVR/TrueOpenVR-Core/Library/README.md

 The **"Library"** parameter is responsible for the path to the main library with the functions that you need to load to retrieve data.

+The **"Drivers"** parameter is responsible for the path to the folder with the drivers.

+The **"Driver"** parameter is responsible for the name of the current driver.